 A programming language is a system; a way of thinking.
 It is an open-ended artwork.
 Programmers experience the language by writing code in it; and by writing code, they must understand the ideas of the language.
 It is participatory, collaborative, and performative.
 It upholds the promise of digital art as a "dematerialized" artistic practice, yet it need not be digital at all.
 This class will explore languages that challenge computational norms.

-This will meet three times.
+This will meet five times.
 Each session will have readings to discuss and an in-class group assignment.

-Week 3: Non-English esolangs, dematerialization in art and language, impossible languages
+Week 5: Dematerialization in art and language, impossible languages

 Everyone will leave with an idea for a new language!